Qarik-Group/concourse-tutorial/docs/basics/basic-pipeline.md

 Visit the pipeline URL http://192.168.100.4:8080/teams/main/pipelines/helloworld

-It is a private pipeline and currently you are no logged in to the Concourse Web UI.
+It is a private pipeline and currently you are not logged in to the Concourse Web UI.
 You will be redirected to a login page.

 ![dashboard-login](/images/dashboard-login.png)

 Click "Login" and you'll be redirected back to your pipeline.

 Why did you not have to enter any username/password?
-Excellent question.
-Indeed.
+Excellent question, indeed.
 It's because your current `fly -t tutorial` deployment of Concourse has had authentication disabled.
 In a future lesson we will upgrade to a more robust installation of Concourse with passwords and fanciness.

 ## Unpausing Pipelines